 - Promoted Listings

 The paid Search Ads do not have any editorial format content.
 Rather they are so designed to get fitted seamlessly into the browsing experience of the user.
 These native ads are used most often by the e-commerce sites and they promote sponsored products that are identical to the products that have been already listed on the site itself.

 The IAB has coined the term “custom ads”, which it uses for contextual ads, which do not fit into a specific format.

 These forms of native ads are similar to the promoted listing — the only difference being that they appear at the top of the search results.
 The terms ‘paid search ads’ and ‘promoted listings’ might be used interchangeably depending on the publisher.
 Based on the location and preferences of the searcher these ads might also be used to promote businesses.

 So, while the native ads are entirely different they can be used to adapt to the design and structure of the website complementing its overall functionality.
-Most users do not consider native ads as a form of advertising and they get to click and share it.
+Most users do not consider native ads as a form of advertising and they get to click and share them.
 With the help of programmatic advertising platforms, advertisers can pretty easily launch plenty of native campaigns across different websites throughout the world.
 And, publishers can naturally embed these ad units with the help of SSP and therefore can monetize their inventory without annoying their loyal readers.